hebjornberg/margarita/README.md

 - The recipe section provides a margarita recipe, with the ingredients and supplies visualised in a table
 - The directions for the making of the drink is visualised in an ordered list, to make it clear that the steps needs to be followed in order

+## - Subscribe

+- In the subscribe section, there is a sign up form to subscribe to get more margarita recipes
+- The form collects your name and email adress
+- The form adds an element of interaction to the recipe page

+## - Connect

+- The footer of the page contains social media links
+- The social media links navigates to the social media pages of the European Bartender School
+- This is for the users that might be more interested in disocvering cocktail making